Conference Countdown

 • Have the opportunity to connect with local affiliate leadership, if applicable.

-• Have the opportunity to participate in activities for emerging leaders at the Leadership Institute for Legislative Advocacy (LILA), Annual Conference, and the L2L Conference.
+• Have the opportunity to participate in activities for emerging leaders at ASCD meetings and professional learning events.

 At the conclusion of the program, emerging leaders receive a certificate of completion and a letter of congratulations from ASCD.
 Emerging Leaders alumni are encouraged to remain involved with ASCD and continue their leadership and influence through formal and informal leadership roles.